Undergraduate Minor in Bioethics and Medical Humanities (BMH)

 What are the implications of recent developments in medicine and AI for “cognitive liberty” and “genetic privacy”?

 These are just some of the essential questions that bioethics—a relatively new and fast-growing discipline—seeks to answer.
-Students enrolled in the Bioethics and Medical Humanities (BMH) Minor have the opportunity to probe these—and many other—pressing issues, drawing on recent scholarship from a wide range of disciplines, including: philosophy, medicine, law, psychology, sociology, anthropology, public policy, art and literature, international affairs, and environmental studies.
+Students enrolled in the BMH Minor have the opportunity to probe these—and many other—pressing issues, drawing on recent scholarship from a wide range of disciplines, including: philosophy, medicine, law, psychology, sociology, anthropology, public policy, art and literature, international affairs, engineering, and environmental studies.

 BMH Minor Requirements